mui/mui-x/docs/data/date-pickers/rfc-calendar.md

 ### `Calendar.YearsList`

-Top level component for the `"year"` view when the layout is a list.
+Top level component to pick a year when the layout is a list.

 It expects a function as its children, which receives the list of years to render as a parameter: